 The only bad part?
-If you don’t know what you’re doing, dying Easter Eggs with tea can be time consuming.
+If you don’t know what you’re doing, dying Easter eggs with tea can be quite time-consuming.

 For this post I tried out six different teas: